My field of expertise is race and ethnic relations— for over 30 years I have been a student of racism and antiracism.

 Nashville, TN, March 11 , 2015.
 Learn more here

 "Joseph F. Healey and Eileen O'Brien's Race, Ethnicity, Gender, and

 Class, Seventh Edition once again uses sociological perspectives to

 tell the story of race and other socially constructed inequalities with

 "In this brilliant and pioneering book, O'Brien provides the first study of antiracist activists.
 Using innovative field research, O'Brien shows how individual and group acts of resistance are critical to challenging persisting racism in the U.S."

 I have been researching race and hip hop with Ninochka “Nosh” McTaggart, a doctoral candidate at University of California, Riverside and a brilliant scholar of media, pop culture, gender and race.
 Our forthcoming article can be found here.
 I focus on music, particularly hip hop music, as a bridge across the racial divide, click here to learn more.
 Nosh and I are also working on a book about white privilege.

-I am the Associate Chair of Social Sciences and Associate Professor of Sociology at Saint Leo University’s Virginia campus.
+I am the Associate Chair of Social Sciences and Professor of Sociology at Saint Leo University’s Virginia campus.
 Visit my faculty bio page

 One of the many courses I teach is part of our university’s general education curriculum “diversity requirement” for all students–Building a Multiracial Society—watch me discuss it in this short video below: